compoze/newmannium/README.md

 ## Why Newmannium

-While Postman's cloud-based Workspaces making collaborating on collections easy, there is not anyway to remotely execute a Postman collection easily (for example in a CI pipeline).
+While Postman's cloud-based Workspaces making collaborating on collections easy, there is not any way to remotely execute a Postman collection easily (for example in a CI pipeline).
 Newmannium gives the ability to pull collections from a shared Postman Workspace, and execute it via the newman command line runner

 ## Docs
 <!-- toc -->